rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization(authCondition)(AccountPage);
 {{< /highlight >}}

 That's it, your routes are protected now.
 You can try it yourself by signing out from your application and trying to access */account* or */home*.
-It shoudl redirect you.
+It should redirect you.

 I guess you can imagine how this technique gives you full control over your authorizations in your application.
-Not only by using general authorization rules, but by being more specific with role and permission based authroizations.
+Not only by using general authorization rules, but by being more specific with role and permission based authorizations.
 For instance, an admin page, which is only available for users with the admin role, could be protected as follows.

 {{< highlight javascript >}}
 import React from 'react';